xcurvnubaim/gdgocits-2025-softeng-module/Introduction To Web Development/Simple Ecommerce/Readme.md

 ---

-### Next Steps
+### Future Steps You Can Do!!

-1. **Add JavaScript**: Use JavaScript for interactivity, such as cart functionality or product filtering.
+1. **Add Functional JavaScript**: Use JavaScript for interactivity, such as cart functionality or product filtering.
 2. **Enhance Backend**: Use a server-side language like Node.js to process orders and manage a database.
 3. **Deploy the Website**: Host your site using platforms like Vercel, Netlify, or GitHub Pages.

-Let me know if you need help with adding JavaScript or backend functionality!